 Piercings need to heal.
 Some can take months, others days.

-If you don’t like it, take it out and it will heal.
+If you don’t like it, take it out and it will heal and disappear.
 There may be a scar, but that’s no problem for me at my age.

 Yes, you do have to think carefully if your piercing choices might affect your employment.
 It shouldn’t, but you can see that someone, for example, serving in a posh restaurant may be frowned on if they have a face full of piercings.